 For a while, when looking up my old address on Google Maps, the Street View image would show a broken dressing table outside the house.
 My girlfriend and I had broken up or at least decided on a break and we were in the process of moving out of the house, an old two-storey terrace with a front door that opened directly onto the footpath.
 In the Street View image, alongside the broken table is its large mirror, propped against the wall reflecting my car parked across the street.
 You could rotate around in Street View and see my car, registration is obscured, loaded with boxes ready to leave.

-Both of us felt it: That the days was an island,
+Both of us felt it: That day was an island,

 strewn with rocks and lighthouses and lovers,